-In conjunction with Kazel Cass at Hotgrass, we have a couple of electric weeding demonstrations coming up.
+In conjunction with Kazel Cass at Hotgrass, we have some electric weeding demonstrations.
 So if you’re interested in non-herbicide non-mechanical weeding, get along for a personal encounter.

 Kazel Cass (Kazel@hotgrass.co.nz or 021 033 2428)